AustenLamacraft/academic-kickstart/content/lectures/second-quantization/index.md

 $$

-> Show that this can be written in terms of our field operators as
+> Show that this can be written as
 >
 >$$
 >	\label{2nd_quant_SPDensity}